asafelobotomy/codex-setup-script/README.md

 The script:

 - verifies that Node.js and npm are installed
-- removes proxy settings
+- removes npm-specific and global proxy settings
-- updates npm and cleans the cache
+- updates npm, refreshes the shell, and cleans the cache
-- installs dependencies with `npm ci` when a lock file is present
+- installs dependencies with `npm ci` when a lock file is present, or `npm install` otherwise
-- deduplicates packages and optionally checks for duplicates
+- deduplicates packages and checks for duplicates if `npm-duplicate-checker` is available
 - runs `npm doctor` for final diagnostics